 For the first four periods mentioned above, spanning 1900 through 1982, the average annual rate of improvement for men was less than that for women.
 For the last three periods, spanning 1982 through 2019, the opposite was true, i.e., the average annual rate of improvement for women was less than that for men.
-Chart 2.2 shows differences between male and female annual rates of mortality improvement for the age group 65 and older for each year of the period 1969 through 2020.
+Chart 2.2 shows differences between male and female annual rates of mortality improvement (male rates minus female rates) for the age group 65 and older for each year of the period 1969 through 2022.
 Differences are shown for rates based on Medicare data.
 Even with normal year-to-year variation, improvement was generally greater for women until about 1980, as had been the case since the beginning of the past century.
 However, female improvement was generally less than or equal to that for men beginning in about 1980.
+The differences in the improvement rates for years 2020-22 are affected by the unusual experience during the pandemic period.